 Being injured in an accident can be frustrating.
 Not only might you be facing serious injuries that cause pain and discomfort, but you may be out of work or unable to return to work.
 If you were injured, you may be entitled to compensation.
 Arkansas allows injury claims in a wide variety of areas.
 For any injury you may have suffered, talk to an attorney to see if you are entitled to compensation.
-An experienced Arkansas personal injury lawyer like Ken Kieklak can track down responsible parties, and help you take them to court for compensation for your injuries.
+An experienced Fayetteville AR personal injury lawyer like Ken Kieklak can track down responsible parties, and help you take them to court for compensation for your injuries.

 Types of Fayetteville Personal Injury Claims